azureweekly/azureadvocates-content/_posts/2019-05-09-CDA-Weekly-WrapUp.md

 **by: Seth Juarez**

-Deep Learning is one of the buzziest of tech buzz words at the moment.
-This session is designed to remove the mysticism from this amazing form of Artificial Intelligence.
+Deep Learning is one of the buzziest of tech buzzwords at the moment -- and this session is designed to remove the mysticism from this (amazing) form of Artificial Intelligence.

-Attendees will be led through the wilderness of the foundational principles underlying modern machine learning until they reach the oasis of a full-fledged understanding of deep learning for computer vision.
+You'll be led through the wilderness of modern machine learning's underlying foundational principles until you reach the oasis of full-fledged understanding of deep learning for computer vision.

-While this session is not for the faint of heart, initiates will attain a solid understanding of the basics of machine learning all the way through powerful image-deciphering convolutional neural networks.
+While this session is not for the faint of heart, initiates will leave with a  solid understanding of machine learning basics *and* advanced scenarios - going all the way through powerful image-deciphering convolutional neural networks.

 Tags: AI/ML, Deep Learning